towolf/towolf.github.com/docs/PsychDemos/ProceduralGaborDemo.markdown

 title: ProceduralGaborDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

 ProceduralGaborDemo\(\[benchmark=0\]\[, nonsymmetric=0\]\)

 This demo demonstrates fast drawing of Gabor patches via use procedural texture mapping.
-It only works on hardware with support for the GLSL shading language, vertex\- and fragment\-shaders.
+It only works on hardware with support for the GLSL shading language, vertex- and fragment-shaders.

-Gabors are not encoded into a texture, but instead a little algorithm \- a procedural texture shader \- is executed on the graphics processor \(GPU\).
+Gabors are not encoded into a texture, but instead a little algorithm - a procedural texture shader - is executed on the graphics processor \(GPU\).
 This is very fast and efficient\!
 All parameters of the gabor patch can be set individually.

-By default \- if the optional 'nonsymmetric' flag is not provided or set to zero \- only symmetric circular gabors are drawn.
+By default - if the optional 'nonsymmetric' flag is not provided or set to zero - only symmetric circular gabors are drawn.
 If the flag is set to 1 then gabors with an aspect ratio ~= 1, ie., elliptical gabors, are drawn as well.
 Restricting drawing to symmetric gabors allows for an additional speedup in drawing \(about 15% on a MacBookPro 2nd generation\),